ComponentsCard

 4. A new card appears with a default title and description.

-• Title: Click the three-dot menu on the card, and in the card title text type your own.
+• Title: Click the three-dot menu on the card, then update the Title field.

 If you don’t want a description, click the placeholder and delete it.